Case Study 5: ScreenVault Studios - Q&A Preparation

 Q3: Why custom objects for rights instead of Salesforce CPQ or Vlocity/Industries CPQ?

 CPQ is designed for product configuration and pricing in a quote-to-cash flow.
-Content rights are fundamentally different — they are constraints on who can exploit intellectual property in specific geographies and time windows, not product line items.
+Content rights are fundamentally different.
+They are constraints on who can exploit intellectual property in specific geographies and time windows, not product line items.
 CPQ lacks native territory-window-exclusivity conflict detection.
 Building on CPQ would mean fighting the data model rather than extending it.
 Custom objects with purpose-built validation are simpler and more maintainable.

 Q4: How do you handle a title that is in production but already has pre-sold licensing rights?